Great Glen Way - 8 Days & 7 Nights

 There is a wonderful pub and seafood restaurant on a moored barge at Laggan Locks called the Eagle Inn; great for an afternoon pint or a fantastic evening meal.
 Your accommodation is generally a mile or so from Laggan locks.

 The Great Glen Way is an extremely popular route and the accommodation is limited.
-We may need to book a hotel or guest house in Invergarry if Laggan is not available.
-This means that you may walk further on this day, or the next day, or you may be able to use public transport to get to your accommodation and back onto the trail the next day.
+We may need to book upgraded accommodation in Invergarry if Laggan is not available (A supplement for this may be payable on confirmation).
+If staying overnight in Invergarry, your mileage on this day will be slightly longer, followed by a shorter walk the following day.
+You may also be able to use public transport to get to your accommodation and back onto the trail the next day.
 We will provide all the information needed, should that be the case.
 If you would prefer a private transfer, please let us know at time of confirmation so we can organize this for you.

 Forest Lodge is ideally located in the heart of the Great Glen.
 Managed by Lorraine and Laura you are guaranteed a warm welcome in this tranquil spot.
 They have comfortable en-suite rooms equipped with tea/coffee making facilities, hairdryer, clock/radios and toiletries.